tinganho/balanced-storage/README.md

 We some times, need to deal with multiple references of the same toggle.

+We can alias the toggles.
+Having multiple togggles with the same name will generate a compile error.
 ```typescript

 import { View } from './view';